|

 My father and I will be having a serious talk tomorrow.

-He smiled as she squeezed his arm in sympathy.
+He smiled as Eowyn squeezed his arm in sympathy.
 But I shall

-not let it ruin our fun tonight, Eowyn nín.
+not let it ruin our fun tonight, melmenya.

-Legolas hired a sleigh to carry them to the little wooden village.
+Legolas hired a sleigh to carry the friends to the little wooden

 amongst the crowd of merrymakers.

-They wandered along the narrow streets, stopping at each gaily
+They wandered along the narrow streets, stopping at each gaily-lit

 aleGoodness, it is strong! said Hentmirë,